Exploring the Impact of Dataset Statistical Effect Size on Model Performance and Data Sample Size Sufficiency: Results

-Experiment 2 again fairly dramatically demonstrates that there is almost no correlation between effect size and data sufficiency.
-Experiment 2.1 suggests there is no correlation between the effect size and slope of the validation learning curve.
-Experiment 2.2 indicates no correlation between effect size and slope of the magnitude of the difference in error between the training and validation sets.
-The data points and R-Squared values suggest that determining a sufficient sample size to train your data is dependent on some other factor of our dataset along with the specific model utilized.
+\textit{Average Effect Size (Adult Census Dataset):} This experiment indicates no relationship between effect size and slope of the magnitude of the difference in error between the training and validation sets.
+The data points and metrics suggest that determining a sufficient sample size to train your data is dependent on some other factor of our dataset along with the specific model utilized.
+Figure \ref{fig:exp21} is consistent with the results of both experiments.
+On the left panel, there is a slight downtrend, though it is not prominent.
+The right panel reveals no observable relationship.

+\textit{Multivariate Effect Size (Adult Census Dataset):} The results align with those observed from the average effect size experiment.
+There is no detectable or statistically significant relationship based on the results.

+\textit{Multivariate Effect Size (Bank Dataset):} The results are consistent with those observed in the Adult Census dataset.